haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/css-topics/css-preprocess.md

 Alternatively, to streamline the process of applying and debugging styles customizations, in server-side compilation mode, you can use the <a href="http://gruntjs.com/" target="_blank">Grunt JavaScript task runner</a>.

-See the [Compile LESS with Grunt]({{ page.baseurl }}/frontend-dev-guide/css-topics/css_debug.html) topic for details on how to install, configure and use Grunt.
+See the [使用grunt编译less文件]({{ page.baseurl }}/frontend-dev-guide/css-topics/css_debug.html) topic for details on how to install, configure and use Grunt.

 ### Client-side LESS compilation {#client-side}